 Equality Diversity and Inclusion - A Joint Initiative with Northumbria University

 Cambridge Scholars Publishing is delighted to be partnering with Northumbria University on a new initiative to undertake research on Equality, Diversity and Inclusion.
-The research will identify and explore key EDI themes in working practices from the perspective of CSP authors, editors and contributors, aiming to conclude in July 2021.
+The research will identify and explore key EDI themes in working practices from the perspective of CSP authors, editors and contributors, aiming to conclude in late 2022.